Get insider access

 HyperX Cloud III Wireless

 The HyperX Cloud III Wireless have a superior battery life performance to the HyperX Cloud 2/Cloud II Wireless.
 Clocking in at over 120 hours, they're a better fit for marathon weekend gaming sessions.
-Both headphones share a similar sound profile, but the Cloud II Wireless have an overemphasized bass response that adds realism to cinematic sounds like explosions.
+Both headphones share a similar sound profile, with a similar amount of bass and some underemphasis in the treble range.
 The Cloud III Wireless have slightly better imaging and soundstage performance, though, which can help you locate in-game audio cues, like footsteps.
 However, the boom mic on the Cloud II Wireless has better recording quality, making your voice sound more full and natural.
 Both headphones are great for wireless gaming, but the Cloud II might be a better pick for streamers needing the best mic quality.

 HyperX Cloud Alpha Wireless